Material-Blazor/Material.Blazor/BlazorMdc/Components/AnimatedNavigation/MTAnimatedNavigation.md

 ## Summary

-An anchor component used by the `IMTAnimatedNavigationManager` service and place in the main layout surrounding your `@Body`.
-This is not needed if you don't use BlazorMdc animated navigation.
+An component used by the `IMTAnimatedNavigationManager` service.
+Typically you enclose the @Body in your main layout within the component.
+See the documentation for `IMTAnimatedNavigationManager` for details on configurable seetings.

 &nbsp;